marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 ![](/blog/draft-aroa/art/20241228_181756.heic.jpg)

+She found art as a way to express her feelings through hardship.
+Disconnecting in a house away from the city also did her good.
+There, she spent time by the pool with our snarky-yet-loveable chihuaha, Berlin.
+I'm happy she came to Munich for a visit, too.
+We watched bangers from Martin Garrix live with my mother, and she saw my life here.
+Above all, her greatest help was her therapist, who put his soul and heart into it.

 TODO: maybe use this lifeline instead: https://988lifeline.org/

 If you ever have suicidal thoughts, please reach for help.
 This website contains some resources in [Spanish](https://ifdsurvive.com/) and this one in [English](TODO).
 You can donate here or here.
 Caring for someone with BPD can also be challenging, making you feel like "walking on eggshells".
 Education and support groups help to learn healthy boundaries and how to best support the person.